rebekahkinghorn/rebekahkinghorn/README.md

 ## Hi there 👋

+I am majoring in Information Systems with a minor in Global and Community Impact.

 <!--
 **rebekahkinghorn/rebekahkinghorn** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.